Hengill Ultra - Utanvegahlaup

 Ultramarathon Trail Event in the Icelandic Nature

-Salomon Hengill Ultra Trail will take place for the 12th consecutive time on June 9.-10.
-2023.
-Unique trails around Hengill volcano with breathtaking views attract numerous runners, making Salomon Trail Hengill Ultra the largest trail run in Iceland.
+Hengill Ultra Trail will take place for the 13th consecutive time on June 6.-7.
+2025.
+Unique trails around Hengill volcano with breathtaking views attract numerous runners, making Hengill Ultra Trail the largest trail run in Iceland.

 The event program can be found here.